First Flight

 In the 8th century, Charlemagne came.
 Charlemagne fought the dragon and subdued it.
 He was then crowned emperor in the year 800.
 His son Louis the Pious appointed the first king of Bavaria.
 There followed a series of six Bavarian kings in the 9th century.
 These kings were fabulously wealthy, the next more wealthy than the previous.

 Now the dragon had been subdued but not defeated.
 And when the last of the six kings died, the dragon collected the treasure of the Bavarian kings and brought it to the Alpsee.
-It dropped the treasure to the bottom of the lake, and with the Crown of Bavaria upon its head, the dragon lay down beside the lake and slept.
+It dropped the treasure to the bottom of the lake.
+The dragon then lay down beside the lake, with the Crown of Bavaria upon its head, and slept.

 Do you see the dragon…?